Gatz

-Gatz is a stage adaptation of F. Scott Fitzgerald's 1925 novel The Great Gatsby by the Elevator Repair Service theater ensemble.
+Gatz is a stage adaptation of F. Scott Fitzgerald's 1925 novel The Great Gatsby by Elevator Repair Service (ERS), a New York theater company.
 The show was directed by John Collins.

 The show consists of the entire text of the novel, read aloud by a company of actors.
 Its premise is that an office worker pulls a copy of Gatsby out of a drawer and begins reading it aloud.
 His coworkers gradually join in, and the people and office space transform into the characters and settings of the novel.